EE282: Computer Systems Architecture

 You are expected to attend the lectures in person.
 This is your opportunity to ask questions, contribute answers and insights, and affect the nature of the class.
 Also note that the lecture notes and the textbook are not guaranteed to capture 100% of every topic discussed aloud during lecture.

 The lecture notes will be made available before class.
 During the lectures, there will also be in-class exercises which you will be given time to work on and discuss with your neighbors.
-You will submit answers via Poll Everywhere.
-You will only be graded based on your participation.
+You will submit answers via Google Forms + tinyurl.
 CGOE students are expected to complete the in-class exercises within 1 week after the lecture recording is available.

 Collaboration: See: honor code and collaboration for some general guidelines, which apply to both project assignments and problem sets.
 In general, collaboration is encouraged subject to the following guidelines: